sarL3y/moveout-capstone/README.md

   <img src="public/img/LoginPage.png" alt="Login Page" width="600">
 </h1>

-Company can view the dashboard to see submitted requests, with the option to delete:
+Client can view an admin dashboard to see submitted requests, with the option to edit and delete the forms:

 <h1 align="center">
   <img src="public/img/Dashboard.png" alt="Login Page" width="600">